ilkin-ramazanov/az_reviews/README.md

 # Reviews in Azerbaijani Language

-**comments.csv** file contains 9332 reviews which have been collected from [tvseans.az](https://tvseans.az/) website.
+**comments.csv** file contains 9332 reviews which have been collected from <a href="https://tvseans.az" target="_blank">tvseans.az</a> website.
 One could use this file as a dataset for a plethora of different NLP (Natural - Language Processing) tasks, including text generation, sentiment analysis, and etc.